beeb/awsbck/README.md

 ## Disclaimer

-This software is young.
-It is not intended for production use yet.
-It has not been battle-tested yet.
+This software is in a beta stage and, although it has not caused any problems in testing, I wouldn't recommend it for production use.

 Use at your own risks!

-The CLI options will certainly change, but any breaking change will probably mean an increase in the minor version number as per semver, until it reaches `1.0.0`.
-New features that are backwards-compatible will lead to patch number bumps.
+The CLI will certainly change, but any breaking change should mean an increase in the minor version number as per semver , until it reaches `1.0.0`.
+New features that are backwards-compatible and bug fixes will lead to patch number bumps until then.

 ## Usage